 And yes, you can still offer your child a bedtime snack.
 If there’s 1.5-2 hours or more between dinner and bedtime, I would encourage it.
 If not, then they likely don’t need a snack, and will just eat more at breakfast the next day.
 But don’t make the snack contingent on whether they ate dinner or not.
 And snack doesn’t have to be the earlier-refused dinner either.
 Unless they truly weren’t hungry at dinner and wouldn’t mind eating it now for a snack!
 Just make sure to offer two food groups per snack (such as greek yogurt and fruit) and it can be a great chance to get in some extra nutrition.

 What to do to make dinner easier to eat

 While we never want to force or pressure our little ones to eat, there are a few things that might help them come to the table with an appetite, and take more interest in the food:

 - “Close the kitchen” for 2 hours before dinner.
 Water is ok.
 If your child is super hangry, and really can’t wait until dinner, offer sliced veggies.
-This is an ok to get in more veggies, and they’re not too filling.
+It is okay to get in more veggies, and they’re not too filling.

 - No pressuring, bribing or making your child eat 3 bites at dinner.
 Research shows they will actually eat less, the more pressure you put on them.
 This makes sense.
 I wouldn’t want to eat if someone was trying to force me either.
 Stress hormones go up – and nobody wins this battle!

 - Don’t be a short-order cook.
-Which means making a favourite food that you know your will eat, after they’ve refused the dinner you offered.
+This means making a favourite food you know your child will eat, after they’ve refused the dinner you offered.
 This quickly turns into the child that only eats fries and chicken fingers.
 Because they know they can get it!

 - Make it fun!
 As a busy parent, I know it’s not often we have time to make meals more “fun.”
 But even fun names like “super-sight carrots” or “trees and cheese” will get kids more excited about food.